 To prevent this large photon number increase, a penalty $\Phi_p$ related to the intracavity photon number can be added to the performance index such that

-with $\Phi_0$ defined by Eq.~\eqref{eq:Phi0} and $\beta$ a constant weighting the penalty and which is determined by trial and error.
+with $\Phi_0$ defined by Eq.~\eqref{eq:Phi0} and $\beta$, a constant weighting the penalty, which is determined by trial and error.
 To penalize large photon populations we take

 Details about the numerical implementation of $\Phi_p$ and its derivative with respect to the controls can be found in Appendix~\ref{app:photonpenalty}.
 Results for optimization with this modification of the performance index are presented in Fig.~\ref{fig:photonapp} for $T= 80$~ns and $P_\mathrm{norm} = 6$.
-For these values, the optimization without penalty reaches a final photon population of $10^{-4}$ but reaching close to 25 photons in the transient dynamics.
+For these values, the optimization without penalty reaches a final photon population of $10^{-4}$ but reaches close to 25 photons in the transient dynamics.
 On the other hand, using Eq.~\eqref{eq:PerformancePenalty} with the initial value of the pulse given by the results obtained without penalty, the transient photon number can be kept well below $n_\mathrm{crit}$.
 This is however achieved at the cost of an increase of the final photon number to $\sim10^{-1}$.
-These proof-of-principle results for the photon penalty can be improved by considering more diverse initial pulse shapes probing a larger regions of the optimization space.
-In addition, a more systematic study of the role and optimal value of the weights $\beta$ could improve results.
+These results for the photon penalty may be improved by considering more diverse initial pulse shapes probing a larger region of the optimization space.
+In addition, a more systematic study of the role and optimal value of the weight $\beta$ could improve the results.